-Providing top-quality customer service requires the successful call center management of many moving and interconnected parts, not the least of which are all the personnel that you have answering the phones.
+Providing top-quality customer service requires successful call center management of many moving and interconnected parts, not the least of which are all the personnel that you have answering the phones.

 With that in mind, here are three ways to leverage Quality Assurance in your customer service call center.

-Most companies have phone systems that allow for the monitoring of live calls or recorded calls.
+Most companies have phone systems that allow monitoring of either live calls or recorded calls.
 Monitoring calls is a hands-on way of seeing exactly how your customer service agents are treating your customers.
 Are your agents following procedures, are they reading any required disclaimers or policy information, are they showing appropriate empathy, are they working hard to resolve customer concerns?
 These, among others, are the types of performance metrics that you can track by monitoring calls.

 A couple of notes about monitoring: